-The Company's rental revenue primarily consists of rent earned from operating leases at the Company's multifamily, industrial, net lease, self storage, retail, and office properties.
-Leases at the Company's industrial, retail, and office properties generally include a fixed base rent and certain leases also contain a variable component.
-The variable component of the Company's operating leases at its industrial, retail, and office properties primarily consist of the reimbursement of operating expenses such as real estate taxes, insurance, and common area maintenance costs.
-Rental revenue earned from leases at the Company's multifamily properties primarily consist of a fixed base rent and certain leases contain a variable component that allows for pass-through of certain operating expenses such as utilities.
-Rental revenue earned from leases at the Company's self storage properties primarily consist of a fixed base rent.
+Lessor The Company's rental revenue primarily consists of rent earned from operating leases at the Company's multifamily, industrial, net lease, self storage, retail, and office properties.
+Leases at the Company's industrial, retail, and office properties generally include a fixed base rent and certain leases can be contain a variable component.
+The variable component of the Company's operating leases at its industrial, retail, and office properties primarily consists of the reimbursement of operating expenses such as real estate taxes, insurance, and common area maintenance costs.
+Rental revenue earned from leases at the Company's nultifamily prorest of a fixed base rent and certain leases contain a variable component that allows for pass-through of certain operating expenses such as utilities.
+Rental revenue earned from leases at the Company's such season and common area maintenance costs.
+Rental revenue carned from leases at the Company's self storage properties primarily consist of a fixed base rent.
 During the year ended December 31, 2020, the Company changed its presentation for the payment of leasing commissions in the Consolidated Statement of Cash Flows to investing activities from operating activities to better align with how the Company assesses its overall investments in its properties.
 The Company does not believe the change in presentation to be material as the Company had \$28.7 million of leasing commissions during the year ended December 31, 2020.